 Baptism takes place usually on the first and third Sundays of each month.
-To make enquiries and arrangements we hold an ‘Office Hour’ in Church on Tuesdays from 6.00pm to 7.00pm.
+To make enquiries and arrangements we hold an ‘Office Hour’ in Church on Mondays from 10.00am to 11.00am.
 This would normally be followed by a Baptism preparation evening.

 Some frequently asked questions